StuChapman/IFD-MS-Project-Online-Learning/README.md

 # Interactive Learning – The 8 Wastes

- Link to the wesite [here](https://stuchapman.github.io/IFD-MS-Online-Learning-8-Wastes/)
+ Link to the wesite [here](https://stuchapman.github.io/IFD-MS-Project-Online-Learning/)

 Create a web application that can be launched from the Continuous Engagement Ltd website; that allows the user to learn, and consolidate their learning through an interactive test, a topic that is fundamental to: Lean, 6 Sigma and Operational Excellence – namely, The 8 Wastes.
-The branding is to match the Continuous Engagement ltd. website.
+The branding is to match the Continuous Engagement Ltd. website.
 There should be a learning section, followed by a test.
 The site will be used to support engagements that Continuous Engagement makes with companies; by allowing an element of self-learning to support on-site training and coaching.
 The app could also be licensed to users as a standalone product.